Abdullah-Aakukara/Abdullah-Aakukara/README.md

 ### 🚀 Backend Engineer | PEN Stack (Postgres, Express, Node.js)

 I am a final-year Computer Science student and a dedicated Backend Engineer focused on building secure, high-performance, and scalable web architectures.
-I specialize in the **PEN stack**, with a strong emphasis on database design, API security, and "deployment-first" development.
+I specialize in the **PEN stack**, with a strong emphasis on API security and "production-ready" mindset.

-Currently, I am building **UniMarket**, a robust multi-vendor e-commerce API designed to handle the complexities of a campus marketplace.

 ---